OfficeDev/office-js-docs-pr/docs/includes/powerpoint-tutorial-insert-image.md

 9. In the **Home.js** file, replace `TODO3` with the following code to define the `insertImageFromBase64String` function.
 This function uses the Office JavaScript API to insert the image into the document.
 Note:

-    - The `coercionType` option that's specified as the second parameter of the `setSelectedDataAsyc` method call indicates the type of data being inserted.
+    - The `coercionType` option that's specified as the second parameter of the `setSelectedDataAsyc` request indicates the type of data being inserted.

     - The `asyncResult` object encapsulates the result of the `setSelectedDataAsync` request, including status and error information if the request failed.